Types of residential care

 available if needed?

-Most families pay for residential care costs out of their own pockets.
+Most families pay for long-term care costs out of their own pockets.
 Types of benefits that may cover nursing care include long-term care insurance (check the policy as certain requirements may need to be met before receiving benefits), Veterans benefits and Medicaid.

 Help is available